abra7134/cpups_apps_plugin/README.md

 Realized on shell and intended for use with the netdata's [charts.d](https://github.com/firehol/netdata/wiki/General-Info---charts.d) module.

 ATTENTION
-> Because of the used mechanism for collection of statistics (through /proc filesystem) it is not possible to obtain completely reliable data for cases when controlled process finishes the operation.
+> As the mechanism of statistics collection through /proc filesystem is used, it is not possible to obtain completely reliable data for cases when controlled process finishes the operation.
 For tasks where accurate accounting of such scenarios is important it is necessary to use the pacct mechanism just as it's used by the [atop](https://www.atoptool.nl/) utility.

 ### Install

 - [Install](https://github.com/firehol/netdata/wiki/Installation) netdata
 - Copy cpupc_apps.chart.sh to ${NETDATA_INSTALL_PREFIX}/usr/libexec/netdata/charts.d/cpupc_apps.chart.sh
 - Copy cpupc_apps.conf to ${NETDATA_INSTALL_PREFIX}/etc/netdata/charts.d/cpupc_apps.conf
-- Edit the configuration (cpupc_apps.conf) by specifying the needed application
+- Edit the configuration (cpupc_apps.conf) by specifying the needed application for monitoring
 - Restart netdata

 ### Example